Sher Bahadur Deuba: Beginnings (1963–1990)

 He started his political career as the member of the Far Western Zonal Student Union in 1963.
 The organization was founded by students from Far-Western Development Region who were studying in Kathmandu at the time.
-While studying at Tri-Chandra Multiple Campus, he became a member of the Arjun Narasingha K.C. led Student Rally Coordination Committee along with Ram Chandra Poudel.
+While studying at Tri-Chandra Multiple Campus, he became a member of the Arjun Narasingha K.C. led Student Rally Coordination Committee along with Ram Chandra Paudel.
 He became a founding member of the Nepal Student Union in 1970.
 The next year, he became the president of the union, a position that he held for eight years.

 Deuba was arrested in connection with the Jaisidewal bomb plot.
 He served nine years in jail during the 1970s and 80s for his participation in pro-democracy activities.

 Multiparty era (1991–2002)

 After the 1990 revolution, Deuba came back from London and was elected from Dadeldhura 1 at the 1991 election from Nepali Congress.
 He became Home Minister in Girija Prasad Koirala's cabinet.

 He was reelected from Dadeldhura 1 at the 1994 election.
-Following the party losing their majority in the election, party president Girija did not stand for parliamentary party leader and Deuba was elected unopposed after rivals Ram Chandra Poudel and Shailaja Acharya withdrew their candidacy.
+Following the party losing their majority in the election, outgoing Prime Minister Koirala did not stand for re-election as parliamentary party leader and Deuba was elected unopposed after rivals Ram Chandra Paudel and Shailaja Acharya withdrew their candidacy.